zhangyang1014/DrumPadPlayground/Drum Pad Final.swiftpm/Documentation/PRIVACY_POLICY.md

-# Privacy Policy - Melodic Drum Trainer
+# Privacy Policy - FingerDrumHero

-**Effective Date**: December 16, 2024
+**Effective Date**: December 17, 2024
-**Last Updated**: December 16, 2024
+**Last Updated**: December 17, 2024

 ## Introduction

-AudioKit Pro ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use the Melodic Drum Trainer application ("the App").
+Shanghai Le Zhi Xiang Xing Network Technology Co., Ltd. ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use the FingerDrumHero application ("the App").

 ## Information We Collect